ekang0/charms-app/README.md

 ## Reflection
 This was a project built during the second phase, React, for school.
 The goal of the project was to showcase technologies learned up until this point by building a single-page application using React.

 One of the challenges I ran into was in posting form data.
 When a new spell would be submitted the data that would persist for the key unforgivable had a string value but needed to be a boolean value.
 This caused the spell to render incorrectly in the pages.
-After trying different logic and looking online for answers, I was able to implement the ternary operator to return a boolean value.
+After trying several different provisions of logic and diving into the internet for additional insights, I was able to implement the ternary operator to return a boolean value.
 The new spell data reflected correctly in the database and thus rendered in the appropriate pages.

 ## Credit and Resources
 [Harry Potter spells collection](https://github.com/Dane-Dawson/json-server-collection/tree/main/harry-potter-spells)